sempwn/ethiopia-map2/README.md

-# ethiopia-map2
+# ethiopia-map
-v2.0 of TRANSFIL lymphatic filariasis model for Ethiopia
+Demo of mapping projections for Lymphatic Filariasis in Ethiopia